-When thinking of terrorism and threats to national security, its common to believe the main source comes from foreign members radical islamic groups as opposed to homegrown white supremasists.
+When thinking of terrorism and threats to national security, it’s common to believe the main source comes from foreign members of radical islamic groups as opposed to homegrown white supremasists.
 However, from 2009 to 2018 alone, far-right extremists and white supremacists have been responsible for 73% of terrorist related fatalities1.
 Since 9/11, white extremists have been carrying out terrorist attacks at a rate of almost triple of their foreign counterparts1.
 Post 9/11 culture has painted terrorists and extremists to be exclusively middle eastern at the expense of exonerating any that don't fit that description.

-The threat of alt-right terrorism has ironically been minimized even though alt-right extremists have killed much more people than Jihadi extremists since 9/112.
+The threat of alt-right terrorism has ironically been minimized even though alt-right extremists have killed many more people than Jihadi extremists since 9/112.
 The threat of alt-right extremism is so minimized that millions of Americans are emboldened to actively voice hateful speech and eliminationist rhetoric on social media, and even radio talk shows3.

 ISIS related content on the other hand, seems to be kept pretty in check by government and social media organizations and is not seen to pose a significant threat4.
 The majority of searches and discussion on ISIS related content in Youtube and Twitter proves to be extremely negative with the majority rejecting their message4.
 While ISIS content is subject to increased monitoring, content deletion account suspension and largely subsumed by a significant amount of anti isis tweets, white extremist content is not4.